 Thrift Stores/Secondhand Stores

 The second-hand store chain, Savers, has some of the biggest and best thrift stores in Silicon Valley.
 Nationwide nonprofits Goodwill and the Salvation Army also have lots of stores around Silicon Valley.
-Crossroads sells a carefully curated mix of new and still in fashion second-hand clothing their hip customers.
+Crossroads sells a carefully curated mix of new and still in fashion second-hand clothing for their hip customers.

 The Dollar Tree and 99 Cents Only have several stores around the region.
 The popular Japanese discount store, Daiso, has several stores in Silicon Valley that sells cheap and quirky Asian imports for a fixed price of either $1.50 or $3.